Respect Ambassador Volunteers

 Why become a Respect Ambassador Volunteer?

 Our Respect Ambassador Volunteers promote gender equity in clubs across our Mount Alexander Shire community.
 It also offers the chance to make new friends, build confidence, challenge yourself and have fun!

 What is involved in becoming a Respect Ambassador Volunteer?

 In preparation for the role, CHIRP Community Health provide training.
 Once trained, our Respect Ambassador Volunteers attend a monthly Community of Practice meeting with other Respect Ambassadors, which supports their role working with clubs.
 This volunteer position is overseen by the Health Promotion Officer at CHIRP Community Health.

-If you are interested in becoming a Walking Group Volunteer, please complete the volunteer interest form.
+If you are interested, please complete the volunteer interest form.
 Alternatively, you could call us on (03) 5479 1000 and ask to speak to our Health Promotion Officer.